pete-machine/torchbricks/README.md

 - A brick collection act as a regular `nn.Module` with all the familiar features: a `forward`-function, a `to`-function to move to a specific device/precision, you can save/load a model, management of parameters, onnx exportable etc.
-- A brick collection is also a simple DAG, it accepts a dictionary (`named_inputs`), executes each bricks and ensures that the outputs are passed to the inputs of other bricks with matching names.
+- A brick collection is also a simple DAG, it accepts a dictionary with "named data" (we call this `named_inputs`), executes each bricks and ensures that the outputs are passed to the inputs of other bricks with matching names.
 Structuring the model as a DAG, makes it easy to add/remove outputs for a given module during development, add new modules to the collection and build completely new models from reusable parts.